TypeFox/monaco-languageclient/docs/introduction.md

 and more, as defined by the LSP specification.
 Most of the features you're accustomed to in a modern IDE for a language are made possible through the LSP.

 The `vscode-languageclient` is the most frequently used library to provide client side support for the language server protocol for VSCode and its extensions. `monaco-languageclient` wraps this library and makes it available in the browser.
-This feat is made possible by the stack described in the next sub-section about the monaco-editor & @codingame/monaco-vscode-api.
+This feature is made possible by the stack described in the next sub-section about the monaco-editor & @codingame/monaco-vscode-api.

 ## monaco-editor and @codingame/monaco-vscode-api